vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

 ```

 Notice the new parameters added,
-they reflect the defaults the Tanzu Application Services set on your behalf:
+they reflect the defaults the Tanzu Application Service sets on your behalf:

 1.  [`java_buildpack_offline`](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html#buildpack):
-    Given the `pal-tracker` app is a Java app,
+    Given that the `pal-tracker` app is a Java app,
-    the associated build pack would automatically detect and build the
+    this buildpack is the one that would automatically be detected and
-    app's droplet.
+    used to build the app's droplet.
-    From here on,
+    From here on, it is explicitly set in the manifest, which will
-    it is explicitly set in the manifest.
+    speed up the staging process.

 1.  [`stack`](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html#stack):
     `cflinuxfs3` is the default Linux file system stack from which the